tuzig/www.tuzig.com/content/posts/boyscouts.md

 ![A young girl smiling, playing on a poluuted river](/images/pollution.jpg) *Beawiharta Beawiharta/Reuters*

-The boyscout rule is a simple rule that can be applied to many aspects of life.
+The boyscout rule is a simple rule that can be applied to many commons.
 It says: "Leave the campground cleaner than you found it".
 It's probably the best way to keep a common space clean and tidy.
 It's also a great way to control technical debt in software development.